Microscopes

 want to look at things smaller than this?
 In that case, we can't use

-light: we have to use smaller particles instead—namely electrons,
+light: we have to use particles with even smaller wavelengths—namely electrons,

 the tiny negatively charged particles that whizz around inside